Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from research_.

-__Description__: Statistical confidence/uncertainty is not clearly and unambiguously communicated.
+__Description__: Statistical confidence/uncertainty must be clearly and unambiguously communicated.
 If any statistical confidence interval exists, it must use clear conventions and provide textual explanation.

 __Good example__: [https://doi.org/10.1145/3173574.3173718](https://doi.org/10.1145/3173574.3173718)